 God’s Providence wanted him to get a closer and more direct insight into the Orthodox monastic experience, therefore brought him to the Gregoriou Monastery on Mount Athos, where he lived for a certain period, under the profound spiritual guidance of now the late Elder Georgios Kapsanis, the Abbot of Gregoriou.
 Having obtained the Elder’s blessing, the then 24 year old boy from Bitola, Zoran Fidanovski, returned to his country by the end of July 1995.
 So with the permission of the diocesan Bishop, the Debar-Kichevo Metropolitan Timothy, he began his monastic task to revive and continue the centuries-old tradition in the ancient Macedonian sanctuary – the Bigorski Monastery.
 This spiritual revival was more than necessary, because after the departure of the last monk and Abbot Fr.
 Spyridon in 1948, the monastic life in Bigorski had been completely gone, the divine services discontinued.
 The church of St John the Baptist was totally neglected and dirty, the monastic building Lower Palace was just an inappropriately half-built object, the Upper Palace was decaying, there wasn’t any proper electrical installation, nor pluming, not even the basic conditions for life.
 Spirituality disappeared altogether.

-This overall engagement of his Reverence, Archimandrite Parthenius, has already been noticed by numerous individuals, organizations and institutions, who by now have publicly presented him with multiple honors and rewards for his unceasing efforts.
-Thus Archimandrite Parthenius is a winner of several state honors, such as: the reward of the city of Bitola for lifetime achievement “4th November” (2011), the reward “Person of the year“, presented by the newspaper “New Macedonia” after the electronic voting, which won him the greatest number of votes (2012), the reward for humanitarianism, presented by the Society of Macedonian and Bosnian-Herzegovinian Friendship and Cooperation “MaB&H) and the Embassy of the Republic of Bosnia and Herzegovina in Macedonia (2014); the Medal of honor “St Naum of Ohrid” presented by the Debar-Kicevo Diocese (2015); several certificates presented by the humanitarian association “Samaritan”; the rewards for the person of the year of several magazines and internet portals, the reward for permanent values – the highest reward of the newspaper “Bitolski vesnik” (2018); “European Citizen’s Prize” – the highest honorary prize of the European Parliament (2018); the “Ilinden” award from the Macedonian association “Ilinden” in Tirana (2019); Acknowledgment Plaque from the local community in Galichnik (2019); Acknowledgment Plaque from the local community in Tresonche (2019); Recognition Plaque from the Macedonian Emigration Agency (2021) and others.
+This overall engagement of his Reverence, Bishop Parthenius, has already been noticed by numerous individuals, organizations and institutions, who by now have publicly presented him with multiple honors and rewards for his unceasing efforts.
+Thus Bishop Parthenius is a winner of several state honors, such as: the reward of the city of Bitola for lifetime achievement “4th November” (2011), the reward “Person of the year“, presented by the newspaper “New Macedonia” after the electronic voting, which won him the greatest number of votes (2012), the Reward for Humanitarianism, presented by the Society of Macedonian and Bosnian-Herzegovinian Friendship and Cooperation “MaB&H” and the Embassy of the Republic of Bosnia and Herzegovina in Macedonia (2014); the Medal of honor “St Naum of Ohrid” presented by the Debar-Kicevo Diocese (2015); several certificates presented by the humanitarian association “Samaritan”; the rewards for the person of the year of several magazines and internet portals, the reward for permanent values – the highest reward of the newspaper “Bitolski vesnik” (2018); “European Citizen’s Prize” – the highest honorary prize of the European Parliament (2018); the “Ilinden” award from the Macedonian association “Ilinden” in Tirana (2019); Acknowledgment Plaque from the local community in Galichnik (2019); Acknowledgment Plaque from the local community in Tresonche (2019); Recognition Plaque from the Macedonian Emigration Agency (2021) and others.